-Gartner predicts that four factors will converge as we move toward this transformation.
+Gartner predicts that four factors will converge and impact the future supply chain as we move toward this transformation.
 It is important for supply chain leaders to be aware of and take necessary action to capitalize on the opportunities that lie ahead.

 Factor No. 1: The labor supply is shifting

 The labor supply will look very different 10 years from today.
 Scientists expect rapid growth in emerging economies and more moderate growth in developed economies.
 This labor supply shift must be considered as supply chain leaders plan their global supply networks.
 The trend will continue and have a major impact on supply chain talent planning.
 Programs to attract and bind talent are a necessity.

 One of the most important skills of the future supply chain workforce will be digital dexterity.
 The ability to adapt to technology at a rapid pace and the readiness to use advanced analytics and artificial intelligence (AI) in decision making will be crucial in an increasingly automated environment.
 In the factory of the future, people will orchestrate processes, handle exceptions and control the machines.

 Factor No. 2: Machines are intelligent

 The most recent Gartner forecast predicts that AI will create $5 trillion of business value by 2025.
 However, the full potential of AI has not yet arrived.
 This will rapidly change over the next couple of years, especially when it comes to supply chain use cases such as decision support and automation.